AstroMined/pygithub-mcp-server/docs/progress.md

 7. Prepare for PyPI publication

 ## Known Issues
-1. Coverage analysis tool reports inaccurate coverage percentage (~28% vs expected ~90%)
+1. ✅ Fixed: Coverage analysis tool report accuracy
 2. Some modules still have low test coverage
 3. Documentation could be more comprehensive
 4. Performance could be optimized